ozbayae/WorkMuter/README.md

 ## Functionality:
-This program will mute the target program, by default Spotify, when the user spends time in apps that aren't in the whitelist It mutes the target program when the user is in apps that are in the blacklist Mode 1: Mute the target program when the user is in apps that are not in the whitelist Mode 2: Mute the target program when the user is in apps that are in the blacklist
+This program will mute the target program, by default Spotify, when the user spends time in apps that aren't in the whitelist It mutes the target program when the user is in apps that are in the blacklist.

+- Mode 1: Mute the target program when the user is in apps that are not in the whitelist
+- Mode 2: Mute the target program when the user is in apps that are in the blacklist

 ## Tweaking the program
 To tweak settings, edit the config file (config.ini) found in WorkMuterProgram